Chiquita Canyon Landfill Response

 Role

 The Los Angeles Regional Water Quality Control Board, one of nine regional boards under the State Water Board umbrella, regulates the Chiquita Canyon Landfill through issuance and oversight of three permits: (1) waste discharge requirements to protect water quality from disposal of solid wastes to land, including provisions for leachate and landfill-gas condensate containment and groundwater monitoring; (2) a General National Pollutant Discharge Elimination System (NPDES) Permit to protect water quality from stormwater runoff associated with Industrial Activities, including provisions for effluent limits, non-stormwater discharge prohibitions, pollution prevention, and monitoring; and (3) a General NPDES Permit to protect water quality from stormwater runoff associated with Construction Activities, including provisions for non-stormwater discharge prohibitions, pollution prevention, and monitoring.
+The regional board reviews pollution prevention plans and monitoring reports, conducts inspections to determine compliance with permit provisions, and takes enforcement action for violations of permit provisions as necessary.

 Key Actions